tejasdrolia/Chitter_Chatter/README.md

 Firebase_core package

-Shared_preferences package

 Building complex UI

 Use of Stream & Stream Builder

 Firebase Auth: Sign in, Sign up and Sign out

-Shared Preference to keep the user Logged_In

 Perform simple and compound queries in Cloud Firestore